Car Loan Process: How Does an Auto Loan Work in the Philippines?

 Venus Zoleta

 For many Filipinos, buying a car is something to cross off their bucket list.
-Getting that first set of wheels means getting to enjoy comfort, convenience, and practicality.
+Getting that first set of wheels means enjoying comfort, convenience, and practicality.

 But you need money—lots of it—for this sizable investment.
 The cheapest sedan in the market today costs over half a million pesos.
 Even if you have that amount in the bank, you shouldn't spend it all on a car.